-I n my visual art, I often use bright abstract color to create realistic scenes that tell a story.
+I often use bright abstract color to create realistic scenes that tell a story.

 I believe in FOCUS on the LOCAL.

-As in all things in my life, i believe in “painting local,” scenes from my own personal experience, including local landmarks, regional food & drink, familiar scenes from TV & Movies (which I consider to be in the categories of Myth & History paintings), local live music scenes, local celebrities, friends, pets, and i tend to paint nostalgia works of once popular places that no longer exist or are fixing to be gone.
+I believe in “painting local,” scenes from my own personal experience, including local landmarks, regional food & drink, familiar scenes from TV & Movies (which I consider to be in the categories of Myth & History paintings), local live music scenes, local celebrities, friends, pets, and i tend to paint nostalgia works of once popular places that no longer exist or are fixing to be gone.

 Pretty Cool Art

 A painting is finished when I can stand back and say to myself, “That looks Pretty Cool.”
 I figure if i think it looks cool, someone else will too.

 Thus my brand name Pretty Cool Art by cjo, and the obvious double entendre meaning art which is both pretty & cool.

 The creator of a website promoting artists, author of a book about creativity, and producer of more than 100 music events, artist Christopher J. Oglesby now creates, promotes and sells his own Pretty Cool Art based in South Austin Texas USA.

 Christopher J. Oglesby grew up in a world of art, creativity and entertainment.
 His paternal grandfather was a lithographer and accomplished regional painter & sculptor from Oklahoma while his maternal grandfather was a Tulsa TV & Radio personality, actor, musician, and founder of the Tulsa Spotlighters Club.
 His parents were educators at Texas Tech University, mother was an English instructor and President of the Lubbock Civic Ballet (Now Ballet Lubbock) and his father Corky Oglesby was a well-known coach, athletic administrator, and radio personality for Texas Tech University.